Anna Guérin: Inter-Allied Poppy Day

-AUSTRALIA was very faithful to Anna Guérin, continuing to be loyal to French-made poppies until 1926, inclusive.
+Australia was very faithful to Anna Guérin, continuing to be loyal to French-made poppies until 1926, inclusive.
 The country's veterans had adopted Anna Guérin's ‘Inter-Allied Poppy Day’ idea before her representative Colonel Moffat arrived so he did not need to persuade, only promote and help organise the Poppy Day campaign.
 At the 6th annual congress of the ‘Returned Sailors and Soldiers Imperial League of Australia’ in Brisbane (5 August 1921), it was declared that the decision was suggested by Canada.
 Australia's first Poppy Day was on 11 November 1921, Armistice Day.
 Although Anna never visited Australia, she maintained communication with the Australian veterans, over the years.
 Newspapers tracked Colonel Moffat's movements and recorded all facts about the country's Poppy Days.

 A 2016 New Zealand Remembrance Poppy.

-NEW ZEALAND was the most loyal of the World War One Allied nations to Madame Guérin.
+New Zealand was the most loyal of the World War I Allied nations to Madame Guérin.
 The country continued to purchase French-made poppies through until 1928, inclusive.
 On 26 September 1921, the Dominion Executive of the Returned Soldiers' Association passed a resolution to adopt the red poppy and Anna Guérin's Poppy Day idea.
-They ordered and paid for 350,000 of them for Armistice Day but the ship 'Westmorland' arrived too late and wanting to recover their costs, the RSA sold them on the next available commemoration date and that was Dardanelles Day 1922.
-Ironically New Zealand didn't serve in the Dardanelles.
-So ANZAC Day became, by accident, the day the Poppies have been sold in New Zealand ever since and why they are the odd one out.
-As with Australia, Guérin never visited New Zealand but she maintained communication with its veterans.
+They ordered and paid for 350,000 of them for Armistice Day but the ship 'SS Canadian Scottish' arrived too late and wanting to recover their costs, the Royal New Zealand Returned and Services Association Inc sold them on the next available commemoration date and that was Anzac Day 1922.
+When dates for Poppy Day were initially discussed in New Zealand, both Anzac Day (25 April) and on Remembrance Day / Armistice Day (11 November) were possibilities - poppies are worn on both dates.
+As with Australia, Guérin never visited New Zealand but she maintained contact with its veterans.
 Many New Zealand women remained “representatives” of Madame Guérin through those years and they gave talks at schools etc., promoting her idea.
 New Zealand newspapers tracked Col. Moffat's movements and recorded facts about the country's Poppy Days.

 Later life

+5 Charles Dickens Square, Paris 16 - where Anna Guérin died.

-After 1921, Guérin continued to visit the US, sailing across the Atlantic twice a year on average.
+After 1921, Anna Guérin continued to visit the US, sailing across the Atlantic twice a year on average.
 More often than not, it was via the Cherbourg – New York shipping route.
-For a few years, she ran a shop selling French antiques in New York – sister Juliette and friend Blanche managed it, whenever she was not in the United States.
-In 1941, Guérin wrote a synopsis which documented all her fundraising in the US, from 1914 to 1921.
+For a few years, she ran a shop selling French antiques in New York – sister Juliette Boulle and friend Blanche Berneron managed it, whenever she was not in the United States.
+In 1941, Anna Guérin wrote a synopsis which documented all her fundraising in the US, from 1914 to 1921.
 Guérin spent the World War II years in the United States.
-Madame Guérin died on 16 April 1961, in Paris.
+Madame Guérin died on 16 April 1961, at 5 Charles Dickens Square, Paris.